VukDukic/Visualforce-Pages/README.md

-# Visualforce - Iteration Components
+# Visualforce - Iteration Components :ok_hand:
 * [Salesforce Stack Exchange](https://salesforce.stackexchange.com/questions/91894/visualforce-page-records-not-linking-to-their-detail-pages)
 * `<apex:pageBlockTable>` - to display list of records
 * `recordSetVar` - sets the name of the variable to be created with the collection of records